Change Management Principles

 Principle 2: Actively, intentionally lead.

-For effective change management, leaders must lead — starting with C-level executives who need to take an active role by communicating, motivating, and being an inspiring role model throughout a transition.
-Think of it this way: You can either manage change or let change manage you.
+Leaders must lead effective change management, starting with C-level executives who need to take an active role by communicating, motivating, and being an inspiring role model throughout a transition.
+Think of it this way: You can either manage change or let change handle you.

 Principle 3: Create a vision for change.